gitkraken/vscode-gitlens/README.md

 - commits in the [Commit Graph](#commit-graph-), [Visual File History](#visual-file-history-view-), or [Commits view](#commits-view-)
 - stashes in the [Stashes view](#stashes-view-)

-Alteratively, you can search for or choose a commit directly from the view.
+Alternatively, you can search for or choose a commit directly from the view.

 **For optimal usage, we highly recommended dragging this view to the Secondary Side Bar.**